 Applied econometrics and forecasting

 - Macroeconomic Fluctuations and Growth (ECO2MFG)

-Available for consulting, with experience in industry issues and macroeconomic modelling.
+Available for consulting, with experience in industry issues (particularly sport) and macroeconomic modelling.

 Lenten, L. J. A. (2016) “Mitigation of Perverse Incentives in Professional Sports Leagues with Reverse-Order Drafts”, Review of Industrial Organization, 49(1), 25-41.